OSGeo/gdal/doc/source/programs/gdal_raster_calc.rst

     and ``sum(A,C)`` is expanded into ``sum(A[1], A[2], A[3], C[1])``.
 If the expression consists _only_ of aggregate functions,
     this will produce a single output band no matter how many input bands are present.
 However, if the expression contains a non-aggregate reference to all bands of an input, then one output band will still be produced for each input band.
-A simple example is the expression ``A / sum(A)``, which would produce an N-band raster where each ouput band contains the input band's fraction of the total.
+A simple example is the expression ``A / sum(A)``, which would produce an N-band raster where each output band contains the input band's fraction of the total.

     Multiple calculations may be specified; output band(s) will be produced for each expression in the order they